-Under the proposed rule, a covered financial institution would be prohibited establishing maintaining from or anv incentive-based compensation arrangements for covered persons that encourage inappropriate risks by providing excessive compensation.
-"Incentivebased compensation arrangement" means any variable compensation that serves as an incentive for performance. including equity-based compensation.
-Excessive compensation means amounts that are unreasonable or disproportionate to, among other things, the nature, quality and scope of the services performed.
+Under the proposed rule, a covered financial institution would be prohibited from establishing or maintaining any incentive-based compensation arrangements for covered persons that encourage inappropriate risks by providing excessive compensation.
+"Incentive-based compensation arrangement" means any variable compensation that serves as an incentive for performance, including equity-based compensation.
+Excessive compensation means amounts that are unreasonable or disproportionate to the value of the services performed.